(Shoshoni, WY) – County 10 contacted all the mayoral candidates across the County to ask them a few questions.

 C10: What challenges do you foresee in making those changes?

-C10: What do you believe is the most pressing issue facing Town Council this year?
+C10: What do you believe is the most pressing issue facing the town council this year?

 C10: What is one thing you wish people knew about Shoshoni?